pBread/vs-code-id-generator/README.md

 ## Building from Source

-You have two options to build the extension:

-### Option 1: Using npm and vsce (locally installed)

 1. Clone this repository
 2. Run `npm install` to install development dependencies
 3. Run `npm run package` to create the `.vsix` file
 4. Install the extension as described above

-### Option 2: Zero Dependencies (Node.js only)

-If you prefer not to install any npm dependencies:

-1. Clone this repository
-2. Run `node build.js` to create the `.vsix` file using the built-in script
-3. Install the extension as described above

-The zero-dependency method uses only native Node.js functionality and built-in OS zip capabilities.

 ## No Dependencies